I esSAY THERE –The ring of it sounds more like stuff from a previous era than what Goggle is wont to take you to.

 Only I’m not selling anything you’d need Paypal for.
 What I’m selling are essays (my wife calls them "Wessays.")
 No novels.
 I do not see the novel as the most glorious literary output known to man, and it's not simply because I have a short attention span.
 No novels, just essays, and they do break over into fiction and surrealism.
 But they aren’t for selling my concepts or opinions or logic or politics or religion, just to ventilate them, whimsically and wheezily.

 But by the very same token and technology, I’ve aced myself out of much of a readership.
 That’s what I get for offering only…essays.
 No market for it nowadays.
 Novels are what sell.
 And interactive stuff.
 Even Holmes at his Breakfast Table brooked a token comment or two.
 So if I’m going techy, why don’t I set up a blog like 300,000,000 other people, and interact, not just expound?
-Or Tweet and reach 300,000,000,000 tweeters.
 Blogs are what sells nowadays, not free-standing essays.
-And Tweets are world-shaking.
-But I'm not out to shake the world, I'm asleep at 3:00 a.m. when the chief tweeter tweets.
-But if it's tweet- or blog-toned quickies you want, check my Short Shrifts.
+Or if essays, they must be open it to comments, mostly flaming, which take over like a Southern California wildfire, and soon are out of hand.
+Disqus.com is called in to officiate, all in the name of "discussion."
+"Discussion," one of those secretly tricky words that are not to be discussed, but Oh the rhapsodic praises of "discussion."
+It's what the world needs even more than love-love-love.
+In fact the two are too often mutually exclusive.
+Believing Christians who succumb to the invitation like the Satanic Snake issued to Eve in the Garden, wind up doubters as Eve did.
+Me, I virtually never comment on anybody's essays, and in response to mine invite none.
+And Tweets, especially if #MeToo or from the Tweeter in Chief at 3:00 A.m., they shake the world.
+I'm not out to shake the world.
+If it's tweet- or blog-toned hot quickies you go to while skipping the essays, check my Short Shrifts.
 In fact I'm renaming the section SHORT SHRIFTS/TWEETS, as of today, November 19, 2017.

 But I also offer art -- paintings and drawings, that I did.
 But of course essays are attached, got to have essays.
 At this point a curious dichotomy emerges: as an artist, I eschew surrealism and allegory.
 I'm as literal a portraitist as they get, barring a hint of Sargentoid subliminal impressionism.
 But in writing, the opposite.
 Surrealism is about all I can come up with, surrealism and hyperbole and no end of synecdoche.